online-go/gtp2ogs/README.md

 For example [PhoenixGo](https://github.com/Tencent/PhoenixGo) only supports a komi of 7.5, and any other komi value chosen will crash the bot (including the widespread 6.5 and 0.5 komi)

-There is no `--komi` gtp2ogs argument yet, that would reject games that do not have the wanted komi, however there is a workaround of editing gtp2ogs.js so that it will tell your engine that the komi wil always be the set value (for example 7.5).
+There is no `--komi` gtp2ogs argument yet (that would reject games that do not have the wanted komi), however there is the  workaround of editing gtp2ogs.js so that it will tell your engine that the komi wil always be the set value (for example 7.5), even if it's not true on the OGS game.

 This method will result in some uncorrect scoring (so do not use it for ranked games), but at least your engine will be able to play

-for more details, see :
+For more details, see :
 - for linux : [3A4) Optional : Edit the gtp2ogs.js file (for example force komi to 7.5)](3A4-linux-optional-edit-gtp2ogs-js-file.md)
 - for windows : [3B4) Optional : Modify the gtp2ogs.js file (for example force komi to 7.5)](/docs/3B4-windows-optional-edit-gtp2ogs-js-file.md)